 - Parmarth Nitekan Ashram and artee every evening at sunset with infamous Pujya Swami Chidanand Saraswati, the President and spiritual head of the infamous ashram

-- A Tavola Conte– Great Italian food and atmosphere in Tapovan
+- A Tavola Conte– If you miss authentic Italian food (pizza/pasta), in Tapovan

 - Ayurpak- Ayurvedic restaurant in Tapovan